 We know that training and fundraising for the Prudential RideLondon-Surrey 100 is no mean feat, so we are here to support our riders every step of the way.

 You can join our team and access all of the benefits outlined above.
 There is no fundraising target, we just ask you to raise as much as you can!
 Email Grace Hughes on firstname.lastname@example.org to join Team SportsAid.

 "This was my first time taking part in RideLondon-Surrey 100 and I was certainly apprehensive about the challenge and distance.
 But riding for a great cause in SportsAid with my RBC partners, and all the support and encouragement that SportsAid offered was amazing.
 I was truly energized during the event and so proud to have helped raise money, and to have actually finished stronger and faster than I had expected.
 The SportsAid cheer points were great, the words of encouragement leading up to the ride from the SportsAid athletes was amazing, and to think that Sir Bradley Wiggins is a SportsAid alumni too – inspirational!!
 I am very happy to be have been part of the event and would definitely do it again and encourage others to join the SportsAid team." - David Cole, RideLondon-Surrey 100 cyclist in 2016

-Created as an Olympic legacy event, the Prudential RideLondon Surrey 100 2016 will give up to 25,000 riders the chance to ride a 100-mile closed road circuit through London and Surrey, inspired by London's 2012 Olympic road race.
+Created as an Olympic legacy event, the Prudential RideLondon Surrey 100 2018 will give riders the chance to ride a 100-mile closed road circuit through London and Surrey, inspired by London's 2012 Olympic road race.

 The sportive will start in the Queen Elizabeth Olympic Park then follow a route through the capital and into Surrey's stunning country roads, including the famous climbs of Leith and Box Hill, before an iconic finish on The Mall in central London.